Fodayjihared/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is used for listing the current working directory
+this project is for taking me back home